hammadkhattak/Repository-1/README.md

 # Project 1
-This is my first project from W3school and it's just contain of HTML & CSS.
+This is my first project with W3school and it's just contain of HTML & CSS.